lilpolymath/portfolio/posts/memory-management-part-one.md

 Some of the problems are that

 1. If the sizes of the partitions are too small, larger jobs don't get processed or wait until there is a partition large enough to contain them.
-2. If the sizes are too large, it increases the rate of internal fragmentation and total turnaround time 1 for a job.
+2. If the sizes are too large, it increases the rate of internal fragmentation and total [turnaround time][2] for a job.
 3. Jobs that are larger than the sizes of the partitions but less than the size of the memory never get processed.

 #### Algorithm

 ```
 1. Get size of the job.
-2. If size > size of the largest partition, reject job <br />
+2. If size of job > size of the largest partition, reject job
    else go to step 3
-3. Set i = 1. // i is the program counter.
+3. Set i = 1. // i is the counter.
 4. While i <= number of partitions in memory
     if job size > memory partition size(i)
-      then i = i +1
+      then i = i + 1
     else
-      if memory partition status(i)=’FREE’
+      if memory partition status(i) = ’FREE’
           then load job into memory partition(i)
             change memory partition status(i)  to ’BUSY’
             go to step 1